Former NFL Player Tim Green Has A New Opponent — ALS

 "Just got an email that Jeter, and [his] Turn 2 Foundation donated $10,000 [to Tackle ALS].
 His ears are ringing," Troy says, laughing.
 "He heard about the vomit scenes!"

 Tim says the fundraising is a chance to help others.
-He says he's one of the lucky people with the disease.
-It's relatively slow moving.
+He says he's one of the luckier people with the disease.
+It's relatively slow-moving.

 I ask Tim what keeps him positive through this time.
 He answers by recounting a period 12 years ago, when Illyssa was diagnosed with cancer.

-"She was out of her mind," Tim says, "and I remember saying to her, you've got great doctors, we're gonna beat this and do everything we can.
-But in the meantime, I don't want you to wallow in fear and anxiety and misery.
-I said, because we have a very good life and if you have a good life ... and a lot of people do, maybe they don't realize it, but they do... but if you have a good life, it's never long enough.
-We all know it's finite."
+"She was out of her mind," Tim says, "and I remember saying to her, 'You've got great doctors, we're gonna beat this and do everything we can.
+But in the meantime, I don't want you to wallow in fear and anxiety and misery.'
+I said, 'because we have a very good life and if you have a good life ... and a lot of people do, maybe they don't realize it, but they do ... but if you have a good life, it's never long enough.
+We all know it's finite.' "

 "So whenever the end point is, I ask to be strong enough to maintain that positive attitude no matter what the challenges are."

-Today, Illyssa is cancer free.
+Today, Illyssa is cancer-free.
 And it's Tim trying to live by his own advice.

 As I leave, I stop to look at two large sculptures outside their house.
 One is of five kids, playing.
 The other is a lone figure.
 A helmeted football player, running and catching a pass over the shoulder.
-Tim says it's an homage to the game, that let him "buy this amazing property and build a comfortable home."
+Tim says it's an homage to the game that let him "buy this amazing property and build a comfortable home."

 A home, and family, that now mean even more than they have all along.